- Experienced & Award-Winning Representation

 Reporting Elder Abuse and Neglect

-Elder abuse is a widespread problem that only stands to get worse as the baby boomer generation continues to age.
+Elder abuse is a widespread problem that only stands to get worse as the baby boomer generation continues getting older.
 By some estimates, only one in fourteen acts of elder abuse are reported.
-Reporting suspected abuse is critical and can save another's health, dignity, and even their life.
+State and federal statistics indicate close to 200,000 Californians are victims of some type of elder abuse each year, and that the abuse can continue or even escalate if no intervention occurs.
+Reporting suspected abuse is critical and can save a victim’s assets, physical health, mental health, dignity, and even their life.

 - Long-term Care Ombudsman Program;

 - Department of Public Health, Licensing and Certification; and/or